ajcastanedag/PomodoroApp/README.md

 ## Key Features

 - **Effortless Timer**: Start and stop your Pomodoro sessions with a simple click.
-Bardodoro keeps you on track, just like a conductor guiding an orchestra.
+Bardodoro keeps you on track.

 - **Task Categories**: Organize your work efficiently by categorizing tasks.
 Whether it's work, study, or personal projects, you can easily classify them to stay organized.